dyte-io/docs/docs/react-web-core/reference/DyteStage.md

 ### meeting.stage.join()
 Method to join the stage
-Users either need to have the permission in the preset or must be accepted by a priveleged user to call this method
+Users either need to have the permission in the preset or must be accepted by a privileged user to call this method

 **Kind**: instance method of [<code>DyteStage</code>](#module_DyteStage)